Sucks to Be You

 "Sucks to Be You" is a song by Canadian pop duo Prozzäk, released as the second single from their debut album Hot Show (1998).
 The song peaked at #25 on the Canadian Singles Chart published by RPM.
-Member and songwriter Jay Levine stated the song was based on an awkward encounter with a groupie as well as a comedy routine by filmmaker/comedian Woody Allen.
-TV writer/producer Stacy Taub says it is about her saying, "it means he didn't realize how much he hurt me until he had been hurt the way he hurt me."
+Member and songwriter Jay Levine said the song was based on an awkward encounter with a groupie as well as a comedy routine by the US filmmaker/comedian Woody Allen.
+Television writer/producer Stacy Traub explains it is about her saying, "it means he didn't realize how much he hurt me until he had been hurt the way he hurt me."

 Like other music videos by Prozzäk, the one accompanying this song is also animated.